Self-employed Business, Professional, Commission, Farming, and Fishing Income: Find out if this guide is for you

 - If you are an AgriStability and AgriInvest participant in Quebec, use this guide for your income tax return and contact La Financière agricole du Québec at 1-800-749-3646 about AgriStability and AgriInvest participation

-- If you are an AgriStability and AgriInvest participant in Alberta, Ontario, Saskatchewan or Prince Edward Island, use Guide RC4060, Farming Income and the AgriStability and AgriInvest Programs
+- If you are an AgriStability and AgriInvest participant in Alberta, Ontario, Saskatchewan or Prince Edward Island, use Guide RC4060, Farming Income and the AgriStability and AgriInvest Programs Guide

 - If you are an AgriStability and AgriInvest participant in the rest of Canada, use Guide RC4408, Farming Income and the AgriStability and AgriInvest Programs Harmonized Guide

-You can be a self-employed fisher and also a partner of one or more fishing partnerships.
+You can be a self-employed fisher and also a member of one or more fishing partnerships.
 For instance, you may have fished for groundfish by yourself and also have been in a lobster-fishing partnership with your child.

 Generally, we consider you to be a self-employed fisher if all of the following applies to you: